 In terms of looks, it’s a gorgeous-looking bike.
 The battery fits directly into the frame, which gives it a very clean look compared to some other ebikes where the battery is attached to the frame.
 I’ve definitely turned a lot of heads riding past on this bike.

 Finally, this is a heavy bike, weighing in at about 92 pounds.
-I currently live in a house with steps, which makes it a real pain to carry up and down.
-And since it’s a moped-style bike, there’s not really a good space to grab the bike to lift it.
+I used to live in a house with steps, which made it a real pain to carry up and down (I’ve since moved to a house with a garage, which has made life much easier).
+Since it’s a moped-style bike, there’s not really a good space to grab the bike to lift it either.

 Unboxing The Himiway Escape